hilalturkaslan/Ms_sqll/README.md

-database for is do it a MsSQL
+database for is do make MsSQL